exploratoria/exploratoria.github.io/doc-view/dev-notes.md

 Should the various Three.js example types (WebGL, Canvas, etc) be open-able/close-able?

+Should we use a pretty font such as 'inconsolida' or stick with the default?

 ## Change Log

 2015-08-26 ~ Theo

 * R4 added
-* Reads file names directly from http://mrdoob.github.io/three.js/examples/index.html
+* Reads Three.js Examples file names directly from http://mrdoob.github.io/three.js/examples/index.html
-* Builds menu of the fly
+* Builds menu on the fly

 * R3 added
 * Identifies HTML and MD files